Status -- University and Departmental

 Though the minimum number of graduate credits required by the Graduate School for a master's degree is 45, the CIS Department requires 54.
 The maximum number of credit hours transferable, through the Graduate School, from another institution or another classification is 15.
 A student may also petition (unofficially, within the department) to have specific course requirements waived, based on their previous coursework.
 All petitions (obtained through the Graduate Program Coordinator) must be submitted to and approved, in writing, by the Graduate Education Committee.

 Ph.D. students who enter the program without a Masters degree in computer science are required to take 48 credits in graduate classes.

-Ph.D. students must earn a minimum of B- and an overall GPA of 3.5 in the six courses they use to satisfy the core and cluster requirements.
+Ph.D. students must earn a minimum of B- and an overall GPA of 3.5 in the six courses they use to satisfy the Breadth and Depth requirements.

 Electives: Ph.D. students must take an additional 24 credits of graduate-level courses, 12 of which must be from 600-level courses.
 Courses numbered 510 which appear on the approved course list may be included in any 500-level credits.
 For graduate level courses taken in other departments on campus, a petition to the Graduate Education Committee is required.